 What is an SEO client questionnaire?

-An SEO questionnaire is a series of questions you ask your SEO clients (or prospects) to better understand their business and their goals before you develop their SEO strategy and SEO campaigns.
+An SEO questionnaire is a series of questions you ask your SEO clients (or prospects) during the onboarding state.
+The aim is to better understand their business and their goals before you develop their SEO strategy and SEO campaigns.
 You can take the answers to these questions to develop your creative brief.

 In an SEO client questionnaire, you might ask them questions about their: